lkoepsel/AVR_C/docs/README.md

 ## xArm.md
 In my teaching, I have begin to write code for the xArm 6DOF robotic arm.
 Its a nice, however, expensive robotic arm.
 This page will describe how to use *AVR_C* (*C99 C*) as compared to *Arduino*.

+## multitasking_kernel.md
+A introductory article on multi-tasking, with a great example of how to multitasking in C using a few lines of code.
+Article is no longer on the embedded.com site, so I've reproduced it here.